Bayerischer Brauerbund e.V.

 DLG (Deutsche Landwirtschafts-Gesellschaft e.V. – German Agricultural Society), founded in 1885 by Max Eyth, is an open network and serves as a professional voice of agriculture, agribusiness and the food industry.
 Its goal is to promote progress by transferring and communicating knowledge, quality and technology.
 DLG has over 30,000 members.
 It is non-profit, politically independent and internationally networked.

 As one of the leading organizations in its sector, DLG organizes trade fairs and events in the fields of agriculture and food technology, conducts tests of foods and beverages, agricultural machinery and equipment, as well as farm inputs, and in a large number of expert committees develops answers to the challenges confronting agriculture, agribusiness and the food industry.

 Deutscher Raiffeisenverband e.V.

-- Consistent focus on market and future developments of the co-operatives
+- Consistent market and future orientation of the companies

 - Improvement in efficiency throughout the entire process chain